anio-software/enkore-private.target-js-factory/README.md

 # Async/Sync Variant Files

-Async/Sync variant files are special files that contain the asynchronous as well as the synchronous implementation of an API/function in a single file.
+Async/Sync variant files are special files that contain the asynchronous as well as the synchronous implementation of a function/type in a single file.

 Those files must start with two underscores `__`, contain `XXX` exactly once, and end with either `.as.mts` or `.as.d.mts`.

 The `XXX` is expanded to nothing for the async version and expanded to `Sync` for the synchronous version.

-For example `__myFunctionXXX.as.mts` would create two files called `myFunction.mts` and `myFunctionSync.mts`.
+For example `__myFunctionXXX.as.mts` will create two files called `myFunction.mts` and `myFunctionSync.mts`.

 > [!NOTE]
 > The underscores are there to discourage users from directly importing async/sync variant files.